ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Despite the benefits, however, ALTO/SSE {{RFC8895}}, which solves a similar problem, has its own advantagess.
 First, SSE is a mature technique with a well-established ecosystem that can simplify development.
-Second, SSE does not require multiple connections to receive updates for multiple objects over HTTP/1.1.
+Second, SSE does not allow multiple connections to receive updates for multiple objects over HTTP/1.1.

-HTTP/2 {{RFC9113}} and HTTP/3 {{RFC9114}}
+HTTP/2 {{RFC9113}} and HTTP/3 {{RFC9114}} also specify server push, which might
-also specify server push, which might enhance TIPS.
-While push is currently not widely implemented, this document provides a non-normative specification of push-mode TIPS as an alternative design in {{push}}.
+enhance TIPS.
+We discuss push-mode TIPS as an alternative design in {{push}}.

 Specifically, this document specifies: